bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 3/time-zone-canon.md

 This proposal reached Stage 3 at the July 2023 TC39 meeting.
 Stage 3 reviewers were: Philip Chimento ([@ptomato](https://github.com/ptomato)), Daniel Minor ([@dminor](https://github.com/dminor)), and Jordan Harband ([@ljharb](https://github.com/ljharb)).

-It was agreed at that meeting that this proposal should be merged into the [Temporal proposal](https://github.com/tc39/proposal-temporal), which is also at Stage 3.
+It was agreed at that meeting that this proposal should be merged into the [[temporal]] proposal which is also at Stage 3.
 This merger will happen via a normative PR into the Temporal repo, which this proposal's champions will file soon.
 After that PR lands, unresolved issues in this repo will be migrated to the [ECMA-402 repo](https://github.com/tc39/ecma402) and may be addressed via later normative PRs to ECMA-402.